BharathKumarReddy2103/DevOps/Day-14/8 Signs You're Failing as a DevOps Engineer.md

 **Why it’s bad**:

 * Silences your expertise
-* Leads to fragile systems
+* Results in systems that are prone to failure and difficult to maintain
 * Reduces long-term credibility

 **✅ Fix it**: